dc-mak/slang_extended/README.md

 ## static.ml
-This complete rewrite, at its essence, passes a reference to an expected type down (a synthesised attribute) which is unified/constrained depending on the expresssion being typed.
+This complete rewrite, at its essence, passes a reference to an expected type down (a synthesised attribute) which is unified/constrained depending on the expression being typed.